 Neither has the tired media reportage, with "glamour and back-stabbing" the favourite clichés being trotted out by hacks who probably never watched the show (Although it was before my time, I did.
 The commercial-free blessing of the DVD box-set has allowed me to catch up on all 14 seasons).

 |Robert La Tourneaux|

 at the 1.19 mark in the film).
-Of them all, La Tourneaux's tragic story is perhaps the most affecting; an incredibly beautiful boy discovered by writer Mart Crowley on Fire Island, he played the hot escort in the play and the film.
+La Tourneaux's tragic story is perhaps the most affecting; an incredibly beautiful boy discovered by writer Mart Crowley on Fire Island, he played the hot escort in both the play and the film.
 But his association with the "queer" film destroyed his career.
-Addicted to drugs, he spent time in jail, asked his old cast-mates for money, and prostituted himself, before finally dying of AIDS.
+Addicted to drugs, he spent time in jail, begged his old cast-mates for money, and prostituted himself, before finally dying of AIDS.
 "He was enraged that he had AIDS - enraged - because he had so much more to do in his life," Boys executive producer Dominick Dunne says in Robey's documentary.
 And we see old footage of La Tourneaux on a talk show in 1980, still looking beautiful, talking about his fall from grace; it's heartbreaking.